Skip to main content

 Tip

 You can also (optionally) install browser extensions for Chrome and Edge.
-For further information, see Task Mining Desktop Application browser extensions (optional).
+For further information, see Task Mining Desktop Application browser extensions (optional)

 Configuration Editor (optional)